sstadt/d20-character-tracker/README.md

 This command will create a new Vue.js component in /assets/js/components/common with all the necessary files for a component to work, including a testing spec scaffold.

 The parent attribute is optional, and tells the generator where in the components folder to place the new component.
+For example, the above command will place the `myComponent` folder inside `components/common`.

 #### Unit Testing